Jackie DeShannon

-Since 2009 DeShannon has been an entertainment broadcast correspondent reporting Beatles band members' news for the radio program Breakfast with the Beatles.
+Since 2009, DeShannon has been an entertainment broadcast correspondent reporting Beatles band members' news for the radio program Breakfast with the Beatles.

 Early life and education

-DeShannon was born in Hazel, Kentucky, the daughter of parents who were farmers and musically inclined, James Erwin Myers and Sandra Jeanne (née Laporte).
-By age six, Sharon Myers was singing country tunes on a local radio show.
+Sharon Lee Myers was born in Hazel south of Murray, Kentucky, the daughter of parents who were farmers and musically inclined, James Erwin Myers and Sandra Jeanne LaMonte.
+By age six, Sharon was singing country tunes on a local radio show.
 By the age of 11, she was hosting her own radio program.
-After life on the farm became too difficult, the family moved to her mother's hometown of Aurora, Illinois and her father resumed his original career as a barber.
+After life on the farm became too difficult, the family moved from Murray, to the Fox River Valley in Illinois in the early 1950s, first to her mother's hometown of Aurora, Illinois, where her father continued his career as a barber, and then (in 1952) to nearby Batavia, Illinois to the north, where Sherry Lee (as she called herself) attended high school.

-After a year they moved to Batavia, Illinois.
-She attended high school there.
 In May 1955 while in 8th grade, Sharon Myers, then 13 years old, was featured in the local newspaper for her vocal talents and personal appearances at community gatherings, the local hospitals, and for assorted organizations.
-According to the Batavia Herald, she had her own Saturday morning radio show Breakfast Melodies on radio station WMRO.
+According to the Batavia Herald, she had her own Saturday morning radio show Breakfast Melodies on radio station WMRO in Aurora.
 Further:

 Though only 13, the youngster can boast almost 11 years of voice training and experience and in the past she has toured most of the south making personal appearances.
 Also she has sung on radio with a rhythm band for 2 years and has appeared on television 3 times.

 In March 1956, "Sherry Lee Myers" made "another guest appearance on Pee Wee King's popular Country and Western Television Show" on Saturday evening, March 3, on Channel 2—the CBS network affiliate in Chicago.
-According to the Batavia Herald:Sherry Lee is a busy young lady.
+The Batavia Herald wrote:Sherry Lee is a busy young lady.
 Each Saturday morning at 9:30 she is on the WMRO radio show.
 She had made appearances with the Pee Wee King Show at Ottawa, Rockford and LaSalle in recent weeks.
 Following her television appearance this Saturday night, the young Batavia artist will appear at the West Aurora Junior High School auditorium on Sunday, March 4th for three shows, 2, 4, and 8 pm.

-She attended Batavia High School for two years (1955–1957), leaving school after her second year.
+She attended Batavia High School in Batavia for two years (1955–1957), leaving school after her second year.